Are you ready to finally learn how to hit out of greenside bunkers?

 - Keep your head still and maintain a smooth tempo.
 Make sure to accelerate through the golf ball to a complete finish position.

 I’ve talked about the fear of bunkers a lot in this article and one way to end your fear of the sand is to start practicing more regularly.
 Even if it’s a few minutes after work, get in there and put this stuff to use.
+Here are 10 short game drills for your bunker game and other short game shots.
 You can’t just know this stuff, you have to train it on the practice area.

 Once you get the standard shot down, try out different lies and practice the impossible shot as well.
 Remember, the harder you make it in practice, the easier it’ll be when you’re playing.
 Try out different wedges, different length shots, and different lies.